 Data science is about handling data, drawing insights from it, and communicating in a meaningful and actionable way with the various functions of an organization.
 To carry out all of these, one needs to have technical competence, domain expertise, and, most importantly, the right attitude.

 “When it comes to technical competency, you need to have a strong foundation in algorithms, mathematics, and statistics.
 Learning new techniques when needed will become easy when you have acquired solid fundamentals.
 You should also be good at programming, know how to handle large amounts of data efficiently, and create scalable pipelines to work with ever-increasing amounts of data,” mentions Kedar.

 “But domain expertise is acquired through experience.
-For instance, if you do not have sufficient knowledge about radiology, you would struggle to understand the data, problems, and other nuances of the field.
+For instance, if you do not have sufficient knowledge about radiology, you will struggle to understand the data, problems, and other nuances of the field.
 Mastering even the sub-domains like banking, finance, insurance, investments and trading under the BFSI sector will take years.
-Consequently, steadily improving the data science skills in conjunction with the domain expertise will be the key to a successful career.”
+Consequently, steadily improving the data science skills in conjunction with domain expertise will be the key to a successful career.”

 “Finally, as a data scientist, one needs to have the right attitude to believe in the process and not just implement glamorous machine learning techniques.
-80% of data science is manual work of looking, cleaning, processing data.
+80% of data science is manual work of looking, cleaning, and processing data.
 This requires humility to work on non-glamorous aspects of data science.
 The tenacity to sift through a massive amount of data, the ability to deal with failures, and the strength to learn and get better are equally essential for data scientists,” concludes Kedar.